japhb/perl6-most-wanted/README.md

-# perl6-most-wanted
+# raku-most-wanted

 [Lists](most-wanted/README-wanted.md) of most wanted [native library bindings](most-wanted/bindings.md), [modules](most-wanted/modules.md) and
 [research](data-sources/README-sources.md) that helped us select them.

-Add your wanted module, with an [issue](https://github.com/perl6/perl6-most-wanted/issues) to justify why you think someone should work on that.
+Add your wanted module, with an [issue](https://github.com/raku/raku-most-wanted/issues) to justify why you think someone should work on that.

 ## Why do this?

-To make a distro release useful for "early majority" users, the existing modules need to be filled out (such as documentation and better error handling), and many more modules need to be created (or ported from Perl 5) to fill existing gaps.
+To make a distro release useful for "early majority" users, the existing modules need to be filled out (such as documentation and better error handling), and many more modules need to be created (or ported from Perl) to fill existing gaps.
 This repo's goal is a gap analysis: a listing of what we have, what we need, and what's blocking module authors from filling all the gaps.